knetikmedia/knetikcloud-csharp-net20-client/docs/GamificationAchievementsApi.md

 <a name="getusersachievementprogress"></a>
 # **GetUsersAchievementProgress**
-> ModelPageResourceUserAchievementGroupResource GetUsersAchievementProgress (string achievementName, bool? filterAchievementDerived, string filterAchievementTagset, string filterAchievementName, int? size, int? page)
+> PageResourceUserAchievementGroupResource GetUsersAchievementProgress (string achievementName, bool? filterAchievementDerived, string filterAchievementTagset, string filterAchievementName, int? size, int? page)

 Retrieve progress on a given achievement for all users